jstmcneil/Github-Action/GithubAction-Setup/README.md

 In order to actually change parameters/inputs, you must navigate to the _policy-as-code.yml_ file that you setup in the previous section(s).
 Open the file and note the tail-end of the script.

 ![GitHub Action Edit](/res/github-action-inputs.png)

+Note the input fields that must be editted:
+Required:
+app_CI_key: this input should be your specific 3-letter Application ID.
+This input is utilized in the output process in order for cleaner build logs.
+Without this set, the application will fail.

+rule-file-name: The default value should be "global_policies.ruleset".
+This input marks the specific ruleset file being used to check your CloudFormation templates against.
+At this time, there is only one ruleset, which is "global_policies.ruleset".
+As such, this should be the value in all runs at this time.

+color_style: The default should be "dark".
+This input affects the coloring of the output sent to the build log.
+The available options are: "default", "light", and "dark".
+Light should be used in instances of a "light"-colored UI.
+Dark should be used when the UI is comprised of a darker color scheme.
+Default is used primarily for testing purposes.

+Optional:
+ms-teams-webhook: This input is a link to a webhook connector on Teams.
+The Python script will format card-based message(s) containing the errors in your CloudFormation scripts.
+The resulting messages will to send to your webhook and will show up in your Teams channel.
+This is optional, and will only be done if this parameter is set.
+Leave it blank, like shown above, if you do not want to use this functionality.